txcrew/pkrdocs/content/guide/contribute/add.md

 [Specs]({{< ref "guide/properties/specs" >}} "Specs") are quantitative assessments of a specific property, typically expressed in numerical values and units.

 ### Presentation
-[Presentation]({{< ref "presentation" >}} "Presentation") represent artistic delivery and storytelling of a fictional narrative, encompassing its themes, lore, and world-building elements to engage and immerse the audience in the property.
+[Presentation]({{< ref "presentation" >}} "Presentation") represent artistic delivery and storytelling of a fictional narrative encompassing its themes, lore, and world-building elements to engage and immerse the audience in the property.

+#### Themes
+* Choose up to 5 themes that best fit the property
-* Be conservative with theme selection
+* Keep your criteria for theme selection simple and straightforward
+* If you can’t find any suitable themes, it’s okay to leave that section blank—sometimes a property just doesn’t have a theme.

 ## History